pydio/cells/README.md

 Binaries are currently provided for [Linux, macOS and Windows distributions](https://pydio.com/en/download).
 To deploy them on a live system, please see the [Installation Guide](https://pydio.com/en/docs/cells/v4/cells-installation) instructions.

-## Built With

-Pydio Cells uses many open-source Golang libraries.
-The most important ones are listed below, please see [DEPENDENCIES](DEPENDENCIES) for an exhaustive list of other libs and their licenses.

-- [Minio](https://github.com/minio/minio) - Objects server implementing s3 protocol

 ## Contributing